-Obsessive Compulsive Disorder (OCD)
+Obsessive compulsive disorder (OCD)

-Admission will only be suggested if:
+An inpatient admission will usually be suggested if:

 - Your symptoms are very severe, you cannot look after yourself properly or you have thoughts about suicide